 From the Audience: “Oh, but I only use the Bible that the Brethren use.”

 Good, I’m glad.
-The following general conference talks have referenced the New International Version (NIV), 1984 and 2011 translations.
+The following recent general conference talks have referenced the New International Version (NIV), 1984 and 2011 translations.

 - Fourth Floor, Last Door, President Dieter F. Uchtdorf